Table of Contents

 This is also how vaccines work— they introduce your body to an inactive form of a particular germ and trigger your immune system to produce antibodies to that germ.
 The inactive form prevents you from getting sick while still allowing your body to make important memory B cells.
 This is why the expression "vaccinated against" some disease (e.g., smallpox) is used.

-In people living with HIV (HIV+), the virus attacks the CD4 cells that coordinate the immune response.
-This causes the CD4 cells to lose the ability to communicate with the rest of the immune system.
+The antibodies your body creates in response to HIV do not protect you against HIV like antibodies for other infections.
+Instead, HIV turns the CD4 T cells that would kill it into factories for making more copies of itself.
+This causes CD4 cells to lose the ability to communicate with the rest of the immune system.
 Without CD4 cells organizing the rest of the immune system, important immune cells do not know which invaders need to be removed from the body.
 When the immune response is not properly activated and organized, people are at risk for opportunistic infections (OIs) and cancers that usually do not harm people with healthy immune systems.
+This is why, in the case of HIV, being antibody positive does not mean you are protected, but rather that HIV is weakening your immune system and using it to make copies of itself.

 HIV can also infect macrophages and other immune cells.
 Your immune system recognizes and produces antibodies to HIV, but antibodies alone are not enough to eliminate the virus.
 This is partly because HIV changes or mutates faster than the immune system can respond to it.